Is the EarthBuster environmentally safe?

 No, if groundwater is present it is recommended the tip of the EarthBuster goes no deeper than the bottom of the existing system.
 (See the 10 July 2023 study that found no air fractures below the depth of the EarthBuster probe tip.)
 This maintains a safe distance to the groundwater level.
 When compressed air is released in the ground, fissures are created horizontally and in the direction of least resistance, which is always arching upwards.
 The formed fissures allow the fluid to move in the preferred direction to rise to roots and evaporate away.
 A depth control collar can be placed on the probe to assure consistent penetration in the absorption soil.
-YouTube Depth Collar
+See our Depth Collar video just below.

 Does the EarthBuster inject anything foreign to the ground?

 Nothing but air is used to break up the biomat and loosen the soil.
 On occasion, such as in residential yards, we will fill the probe holes with small (pea) gravel.
 This keeps them from collapsing while still letting them “breathe”–and it also keeps kids from dropping things down the holes.

-What to do if effluent reaches the soil surface?
+What should I do if effluent reaches the soil surface?

 We recommend washing those areas with water and applying a safe disinfectant like RMR-141 or spread on garden lime.
 You may want to ask your local health department what they would prefer.